 Types of Radiation Produced

 The iPhone 11 generates two distinct types of radiation:

 - RF-EMF: Like other mobile phones, Apple’s iPhone 11 employs radio frequencies to transmit and receive signals.
 These radio waves constitute a form of electromagnetic field (EMF) radiation.
 The International Association for Research on Cancer, affiliated with the World Health Organization, recognizes RF-EMF radiation as a potential carcinogen for humans.
 It has also been associated with fertility issues and certain types of cancer.

-- ELF-EMF.
-The iPhone 11 also emits extremely low frequency (ELF) EMF radiation, just by being powered on.
-ELF-EMF is generated by electronic devices, and while the levels produced by the iPhone may be low, it’s still worth noting that this form of EMF radiation has ties to childhood leukemia.
+- ELF-EMF: In addition, the iPhone 11 emits extremely low frequency (ELF) EMF radiation simply by being powered on.
+ELF-EMF radiation is produced by electronic devices, and although the iPhone’s emissions in this regard may be low, it is worth acknowledging that this type of EMF radiation has been linked to cases of childhood leukemia.

 |Model||1.6 W/kg||2.0 W/kg|

 |A2111, A2222, A2223||Head: 1.14 Body: 1.17||Head: .95 Body: .99|